-Frances Fitzgerald TD was appointed Tánaiste on 6 May 2016.
-She previously served as the Minister for Justice and Equality from May 2014 to May 2016.
+Frances Fitzgerald TD was appointed Tánaiste and Minister for Justice and Equality on 6 May 2016.
+She previously served as the Minister for Justice and Equality from May 2014.
 She previously served as Minister for Children and Youth Affairs from March 2011.
 She represents the constituency of Dublin Mid-West.

 As an experienced national politician, Frances has both the knowledge and experience to best represent the people of Dublin Mid-West at national level.

 Frances is Chairperson of the Fine Gael National Election Strategy Committee and has previously served as a member of the party’s Executive Council.

 As Minister for Justice and Equality, Frances has been actively involved in delivering the Government’s comprehensive programme reform which includes the establishment of an independent Policing Authority; the appointment of the Garda Commissioner by open competition and the enactment of new legislation to reform and strengthen the role, remit and operation of GSOC.

 In 2014, Frances oversaw recommencement of Garda recruitment for the first time since 2009 and has increased investment in vehicles for Gardaí.

 Frances introduced legislation for the Marriage Equality referendum.
 On 23rd May, Ireland became the first country in the world to vote in a referendum to introduce an equal right to civil marriage for same-sex couples.

 Frances has overseen the enactment of the Children and Family Relationships Act which provides for the most comprehensive reform of family law since the foundation of the State.